 Sasaki's story is just one of tens of thousands of victims of the atomic bombings.
 Her story puts a human face on the suffering of the victims, and helps to ensure that the victims are not considered simply as statistics.

-For more information on the key concept of empathy, refer to section HT.1 in 'The historian's toolkit'.
+For more information on the key concept of empathy, refer to page XX of 'The history toolkit'.